zueai/create-mcp/README.md

 - Deploys a Hello World MCP server to your Cloudflare account
 - Adds it to Claude Desktop
 - Copies the MCP server command to your clipboard so you can paste it into Cursor

+For cloning existing servers:

+- Clones the repository from GitHub
+- Installs dependencies
+- Sets up a new MCP secret
+- Deploys to your Cloudflare account
+- Adds it to Claude Desktop
+- Copies the MCP server command to your clipboard

 ## Development